bfairkun/sQTL/README.md

 * Benjamin Fair (@bfairkun)

 ## Overview
 This pipeline includes read mapping (STAR), preparation of a phenotype table of splicing traits (leafcutter), and sQTL calling (MatrixEQTL calculate nominal associations, and run permutations, saving the best P-value for each intron for each permutation).
-You will have to make your own script to actually calculate the intron-level, cluster-level, or gene-level (one of those might make more sense than the others depending on your downstream question) P-value from the permutation results.
-I suppose you are interested in gene-level P-values, could always calculate intron level P-values for the permutation test and then simply ask if the minimum, but then I think it makes sense to do multiple test correction on all introns which might be overly conservative.
+Then due a permutation test on a per cluster basis.
+Depending on your downstream analysis, you may want intron level, or gene level Pvalues.
+If you want those, you will have to edit the script in the pipeline that does the permutation testing.

 ## Usage